BuildYourBook/buildyourbook.github.io/_posts/2021-11-15-The-Start-of-Something.md

 The emails will be as short as this.
 Our first post: a work-in-progress manifesto for what we stand for as authentic lawyers.

-What would you like to hear more about?
+What would you like to hear us write about?
 Feel free to click below and leave comments on our site.